SAFETAG/SAFETAG/en/exercises/evidence_capture/materials_needed.md

+**Skills Needed**
+* Use of evidence capture tools (below) to capture memory dumps and to byte-copy the data in order to create a forensic image to be used to execute tests without affecting the original evidence received.

 **Required software** - depending on the data acquisition type and the operating system, you will need the following tools:

 * Windows: DumpIt
 * Mac OS: OSXpmem
 * Linux: LiME - Linux Memory Extractor
 * DEFT distro

 **Additional materials**